 We draw attention to note 1(a) to the financial statements, which describes the basis of accounting and the significant differences between such basis of accounting and Canadian public sector accounting standards.
-Note 1(a) to the financial statements discloses the impact of these differences.
+Note 1(a) to the financial statements provides a description of the nature of these differences.
 Our opinion is not modified in respect of this matter.